Germany could reduce COVID isolation periods to keep country running | Health

 For the general population, the isolation period would be reduced to seven days with a negative PCR test, according to the draft document prepared for the leaders, who will meet Chancellor Olaf Scholz on Friday to discuss how to respond to the spread of the Omicron variant.
 People who show no symptoms after 10 days of isolation will be allowed to leave their homes without a test, under the plan.

-Finance Minister Christian Lindner was quoted as saying that Germany does not want to impose another broad lockdown.
-"We want to avoid blanket and area-wide closures in the future," Lindner told the Stuttgarter Nachrichten daily.
+Lauterbach also said tighter restrictions would be necessary to counter the jump in infections.
+"I believe we have to talk again about limiting contacts before the big Omicron wave we are trying to avert or mitigate.
+I think that is necessary," Lauterbach told ZDF television, adding the measures should be proportionate.

 Lauterbach said he wanted more than 80% of those who are fully vaccinated to receive a booster - or about 56% of the population: "The booster shot is the best protection from the Omicron variant," he said.
 Germany has a low rate of vaccination compared with some other western European countries: 71.3% of the population is fully vaccinated and 39.3% have received a booster shot.
-(Additional reporting by Emma Thomasson; Editing by Miranda Murray, Tomasz Janowski and Pravin Char)
+(Additional reporting by Emma Thomasson, Madeline Chambers; Editing by Miranda Murray, Tomasz Janowski, Pravin Char and Aurora Ellis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)